The Kona Tradition by C. B. Smith-

 Although the original farmers in 1893 were Japanese contract coffee laborers brought directly from Japan to work coffee, no coffee plantation begun in the late 1890s was financially successful.

-Surviving the mercurial nature of the marketplace was and continues to be difficult for Kona coffee. – In 1999 (and in 2002), for example, the price for a pound of green coffee is about $11/lb. – In 1898, the price for a pound of green was $0.158 /lb.
+Surviving the mercurial nature of the marketplace was and continues to be difficult for Kona coffee. – In 1999 for example, the price for a pound of green coffee was about $11/lb. – In 1898, the price for a pound of green was $0.158 /lb and in 2023, the price for green coffee is $23.)

 A 1918 frost in Brazil, the world’s largest coffee producer, caused the price of green Kona to rise to $0.28/lb., but the 1929 US Depression caused the prices to fall again.
 By 1940, the price of a pound of green Kona was down to only $0.08/lb.
 Insect pests and other organisms were also problems.